dottjt/LearningSchedule/README.md

 # Updates

+**30-05-17**: Kubernetes, Jenkins and moar dockr.
+I feel like I'm becoming somewhat of a UNIX master.
+Won't lie though, for the first time in the while, I've started wanting to fall asleep on the train whilst reading this material.
+It can be incredibly dry, though it's necessary.
+I also learnt a heap of the grid css API.

+**29-05-17**: Nginx, docker compose, Jenkins and Ansible.
+These tools are absolutely amazing!
+I'm thinking that in order to run my application, I just need to spin up a docker-machine instance on my linode server and pull everything into it.

+**28-05-17**: I wouldn't say I'm a docker expert, however I can now comfortably create images (as well as know how to optimise them) and more-or-less use the damn thing.
+I've also been learning a lot more css/layout techniques - my gosh, flexbox is incredible!

 **27-05-17**: I went in.
 I created my first linode server :))))))) Configuring it, my app is nearly ready for production (I don't think it actually is, but it feels like it is.
 The main reason I created it was that I needed a proper IP to create a sub-domain for sending email verifications to users.

 I think I'll be taking some time off developing my app to learn more dev ops related concepts, like docker.
 The app is nearly done.
 It just needs.